Midwest Institute Is Student Centered

-Midwest Institute has over 53 years of educational experience and enjoys great success in placing its graduates in their chosen careers.
+Midwest Institute has been providing educational experience and has enjoyed great success in placing its graduates in their chosen careers since 1965.
 Graduates will be assisted in securing interviews with prospective employers, assisted with preparing resumes and provided references for out-of-town employment.
-They are counseled in dress, appearance and decorum before being scheduled for an interview.
-Assistance is not only available for students at graduation, but any time after graduation.
+They are counseled in dress, appearance, and decorum before being scheduled for an interview.
+Assistance is not only available for students at graduation but any time after graduation.
 Midwest Institute cannot guarantee placement.

 Midwest Institute Misrepresentation Policy